TAMUparametric/PPOPT/doc/mpc.rst

 Now that the full explicit solution is calculated, we can evaluate the solution instead of solving an optimization problem online, and do some post-analysis.

 For example one can ask what the sensitivity of the output of the initial states are on the final states and input actions that the MPC predicts and gives.
-A benefit of multiparametric programming is that as we know :math:`x_3`, as a function of :math:`x_0` and we know that this function is linear we can reconstruct exactly the space of possible final states, instead of needing to sample it.
-Here, we sample states from a rectangle around :math:`x_0 = (0,0)`, and compare how this fits the space of predicted outputs from the multiparametric solution.
+A benefit of multiparametric programming is that as we know the final state, :math:`x_3`, as a function of :math:`x_0`.
+We know that this function from the explicit solution so we can reconstruct exactly the space of possible final states, instead of needing to sample it.
+Here, we sample states from a rectangle around :math:`x_0 = (0,0)`, and compare how this fits into the space of predicted outputs from the multiparametric solution.

 .. code:: python